metalbobinou/PipeCrafter/README.md

-# GUI-Pipeline-Launcher
+# PipeCrafter
-GUI for launching steps of a pipeline
+GUI for buidling and launching steps of a pipeline of programs

 # Dependencies:
 - Java (linux: OpenJDK)